 - Below average microphone

 Any bass head here?
 Be sure to check out SonicGear Studio V that has heavy bass.
 Loaded with wide Bluetooth range and foldable to ease carry while on the go.
 Interested?
-Please visit to SonicGear Website for more information.
-And get yours at Lazada.
+Get yours at Lazada now.